-I certify that I have audited the financial statements in the annual report of Orkney Islands Council Pension Fund (the fund) for the year ended 31 March 2022 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements comprise the Pension Fund Account, the Net Assets Statement, and notes to the annual accounts, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted, and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the 2021/22 Code).
+We certify that we have audited the financial statements in the annual report of Orkney Islands Council Pension Fund (the fund) for the year ended 31 March 2023 under Part VII of the Local Government (Scotland) Act 1973.
+The financial statements comprise the Pension Fund Account, the Net Assets Statement, and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards, as interpreted, and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2022/23 (the 2022/23 Code).

-In my opinion the accompanying financial statements:
+In our opinion the accompanying financial statements:

-- give a true and fair view in accordance with applicable law and the 2021/22 Code of the financial transactions of the fund during the year ended 31 March 2022 and of the amount and disposition at that date of its assets and liabilities; - have been properly prepared in accordance with UK adopted international accounting standards, as interpreted, and adapted by the 2021/22 Code; and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+- give a true and fair view of the financial transactions of the fund during the year ended 31 March 2023 and of the amount and disposition at that date of its assets and liabilities; - have been properly prepared in accordance with UK adopted international accounting standards, as interpreted, and adapted by the 2022/23 Code, and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, The Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.